abhiknmiet/StroerAutomation/README.md

 ## Chrome Browser and Chrome Driver Version

-     Version 106.0.5249.119(Please use this chrome browser and above version otherwise connection time out error might come) ChromeDriver 106.0.5249.61(No Need to download,its already added in Project)
+     Version 108.0.5359.98 (Please use this chrome browser and above version otherwise connection time out error might come) ChromeDriver 108.0.5359.71(No Need to download,its already added in Project)